Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Derivation details - Diagonal linear network

 \end{itemize} The dominant term is therefore $\mathsf R \asymp (2\nu^2 + \hat \Delta)d/n$. \\ Note that, for $\nu = \Tilde{\Theta}(\hat\Delta)$, even if the cutoff is larger than the noise variance, it is not large enough to completely filter all bulk terms.
 We will verify that this is the case in Phases IV and V of Fig. \ref{fig:phase}, for $\lambda\ll\sqrt{n/d}$ and $n\ll d$.
 The leading order terms in the excess error decomposition are equivalent to the ones we have computed in the previous paragraph for the {\bf Strong thresholding} case.
 However, we must take into account the overfitting contribution from the bulk components $\frac{d\hat\Delta^{5/2}}{n\nu^3}\exp\left(-\frac{\nu^2}{\hat\Delta}\right)$ (term iv), which is otherwise negligible for $\nu^2/\hat\Delta$ larger than any polylogarithmic function of $n,d$.\\

-We can now proceed with the solution of the self-consistent equation (\ref{eq:app:self_consistent_nu}), in order to derive the closed-form expressions for the excess risk scaling laws. \paragraph{Scaling Laws} Since $\Delta>0$, then, provided $R = O(1)$, $\hat\Delta = \Theta(1)$.
+We can now proceed with the solution of the self-consistent equation (\ref{eq:app:self_consistent_nu}), in order to derive the closed-form expressions for the excess risk scaling laws. \paragraph{Noisy setting} Since $\Delta>0$, then, provided $R = O(1)$, $\hat\Delta = \Theta(1)$.
 Let $n\gg d$.
 Eq. (\ref{eq:app:self_consistent_nu}) readily implies that $\nu \asymp \lambda \sqrt{d/n}$, as the second term on the left-hand side is bounded by 1.
 Therefore, for $n\gg d$,

 Let instead $n\ll d$.
 The second term on the left-hand side of eq. (\ref{eq:app:self_consistent_nu}) is

 For $\lambda\gg \sqrt{n/d}$, this term is subleading and $\nu\asymp \lambda \sqrt{d/n}$.
 One can observe that eq. (\ref{eq:app:self_consistent_nu}) does not have a positive solution in this regime if $\nu\ll 1$, therefore we exclude this case.
 Hence, if $\lambda\ll\sqrt{n/d}$,